vaiperboy/ColdBanana_test/README.md

 This project outlines a contact page implementation using Umbraco version 10.6.1 and .NET 6.0.413.

+### Method of sending the email
+Since running our own mail server would not be the greatest due (due to hosting and spam filters) and for the sake of the simplicty of this project, I had setup a simple Gmail account with the details exposed via the JSON file (I know I did) that has 2FA enabled and generated App Passwords for it (only way to get gmail running with SMTP, that I know of)

 ### **Requirements:**

 - **Umbraco:** v10.6.1 (latest LTS version)